tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 buffers: Array[0]
 ```

-and receive a `display_data` message as a response:
+A `display_data` message is received as a response:

 ```
 << iopub.display_data (68cce1e7-4d60-4a20-a707-4bf352c4d8d2) >>